Mnesia: Description

 As with Erlang, Mnesia was developed by Ericsson for soft real-time distributed and high-availability computing work related to telecoms.
 It was not intended as a general office-based data processing database management system, nor to replace SQL-based systems.
 Instead Mnesia exists to support Erlang, where DBMS-like persistence is required.
 It has more in common with embeddable DBMS such as Berkeley DB than with any SQL database server.

 Database model

 "Rows" in tables are represented as records that contain a key value and a data field.
 This data field may in turn be a tuple containing an Erlang data structure of any complexity.

 Backend types

 Mnesia has three inbuilt table types: ram_copies, disc_copies and disc_only_copies.

 Ram_copies

 Data resides in memory and table size is limited by available memory and are backed by ETS (erlang term storage) table.

 Disc_copies

 Data resides in memory but is also persisted on disk backed by disk_log.
-Disc_copies were backed by Dets tables until 30th September 2001 with the release of Erlang R7B-4.
+Disc_copies were backed by Dets tables until 30 September 2001 with the release of Erlang R7B-4.

 Disc_only_copies

 Data resides only on disc and are backed by Dets (disk version of ETS).
-Dets file format uses signed 32-bit integers for file offsets and has a limit of 2GB so do disc_only_copies.
+Dets file format uses signed 32-bit integers for file offsets and has a limit of 2 GB so do disc_only_copies.